New Zealand at the 1936 Summer Olympics

 New Zealand competed at the 1936 Summer Olympics in Berlin, Germany.
-Seven competitors, all men, took part in nine events in three sports.
+The team of seven competitors, all men, took part in nine events in three sports at the Games.
 Late in the process, Arthur Porritt was appointed manager of the New Zealand team.

 Medallists

 Competitors

 The following table lists the number of New Zealand competitors participating at the Games according to gender and sport.